Choosing the Right Coverage For You

 Option 3: Join a Medicare Advantage Plan

 For an “all-in-one” plan that offers comprehensive coverage, many choose a Medicare Advantage plan.
 These plans cover all the things Original Medicare covers, plus the 20 percent it doesn’t.
 In addition, many Medicare Advantage plans include Part D prescription drug coverage and valuable extras like dental and vision benefits at no extra cost.
 Also, some Medicare Advantage plans, like Essence Healthcare, offer $0 premiums and low copays.
-They also include a built-in “safety net” that puts a limit on the amount you will have to pay out of your own pocket each year.
+They also include a built-in “safety net” that puts a limit on the amount you will have to pay out of your own pocket each year for covered medical expenses.

 Protecting Your Pocketbook